aeropic/ESP32_DISCO_ACCRO_MOD/README.md

     Then mount and remount the drive to obtain write access to the files using
     $ mount -o remount,rw /

-  b) Now that you are logged in the DISCO type the following:
+  b) Now that you are logged in the DISCO type the following to crreat the logSC2.sh file at the root:

 cat > logsc2.sh
 #/bin/sh